mda2894/portfolio/README.md

   * The R code file here is my own software implementation of the method, based on the description of the method laid out in the paper linked above
   * This code would have been the start of my own R package based on the extensions of this method developed by myself and other students of my advisor

-* R - Movie Barcodes - Weekend Project
-  * A weekend project of mine, inspired by [this reddit post](https://www.reddit.com/r/dataisbeautiful/comments/f773m1/oc_visualization_of_the_colour_palette_or_barcode/)
-  * The original post created "movie barcodes" from the highest grossing movies of all time, using Python
-  * I wanted to see if I could implement the same thing in R. It turned out to be more complicated than I originally imagined, and had to use [ffmpeg](https://ffmpeg.org/) to get a directory of frames from the film first, then process the frames one by one in R
-  * The Barcodes subdirectory contains the actual movie barcodes I created, including two different types of barcode (one using uniform vertical lines of color, and another using heterogeneous vertical lines of color) for all 8 Harry Potter movies as well as a recent favorite of mine, Knives Out

 * SAS - Survival Analysis - Final Project
   * My final paper for STA 635, the survival analysis course I took during my Master's coursework
   * Just to demonstrate my familiarity with SAS, as well as this particular area of statistical methodology